chjon/chjon.github.io/index.md

 {% capture intro-content %}
 # Hello!

-I'm Jonathan, a fourth-year Computer Engineering student, undergraduate research assistant, and aspiring software engineer at the [University of Waterloo](https://uwaterloo.ca/).
+I'm Jonathan, a recent Computer Engineering BASc graduate from the [University of Waterloo](https://uwaterloo.ca/).
-I'm currently working with [Dr. Vijay Ganesh](https://ece.uwaterloo.ca/~vganesh/), studying the application of machine learning to SAT solvers.
+I will be starting work on a MASc in September, working with [Dr. Vijay Ganesh](https://ece.uwaterloo.ca/~vganesh/), studying the application of machine learning to SAT solvers.
-I am a first co-author on a recent paper in this field: [On the Hierarchical Community Structure of Practical SAT Formulas](https://link.springer.com/chapter/10.1007/978-3-030-80223-3_25).

 {% endcapture %}